CHILD LAW

 While a PLO meeting may only last a matter of hours, the full PLO process may take up to nine months to fully resolve.
 During this time, the social services authority will monitor the care of the child and hold further follow-up meetings.
 If the parents or carers do not follow the authority's requirements, legal proceedings may be opened.
 This may happen at any point in the PLO process.

-If you have received a PLO letter, you should get legal aid from child law solicitors who are experienced in child law and can empathise with the stress that you may be going through .
-Please contact our child law team on 01924 431 774, or email care@ramsdens.co.uk to book a free information session at any of our offices.
+If you have received a PLO letter, you should get legal aid from child law solicitors who can empathise with the stress that you may be going through .
+Please contact our Child Law team on 01924 431 774, or email children@ramsdens.co.uk to book a free information session at any of our offices.
 Alternatively, fill out an online contact form and we will be in touch.